 - Eligibility criterion for reimbursements

 Every mistake almost by default leads to a chain, a series of additional mistakes.
 Inflated miles, inaccurate mileage tracking, outright wrong methods of collecting and submitting data – these are just some of the mishaps that occur to most healthcare organizations on a regular basis.

-Gain back the control by creating accountabilities – expect your employees to do their job in good faith, but also make sure that empower them with tools that create enable them to be more accountable.
+Gain back the control by creating accountabilities – expect your employees to do their job in good faith, but also make sure that you empower them with tools that create enable them to be more accountable.

 Accurately capture and reimburse personal mileage by: